Local Green Space Designation is Essential

 The National Planning Policy Framework (NPPF) sets out planning policy for England – see link.
 It introduces the concept of Local Green Space designation.
 LGS gives sites that are special to their local community a high level of protection from development.

-Paragraphs 106 – 108 of the 2024 NPPF set out the criteria for LGS.
+Paragraphs 106 – 108 on page 30 of the 2024 NPPF set out the criteria for LGS.

 What protection would LGS give?